oemden/n8n-Workflow-utility/README.md

+# n3u

-# n8n Workflow utility - n3u -> N triple U
+**n8n Workflow utility - n3u** ( *pronunce N triple U* ), fetch and download n8n Workflows and Executions locally.

 **Version: 0.5.0**

-Fetch and download n8n Workflows and Executions locally.

-Script to fetch a workflow and download it locally or download the Execution result of a workflow by providing the execution id.
+A simple script to fetch a workflow and download it locally or download the Execution result of a workflow by providing the execution id, allowing to version control your workflow in a dedicated git Repo and roll it back to your last working commited version.

+If you've ever found yourself working on a complex n8n workflow, saving it repeatedly while testing, and then realizing you can't remember which version was the last working one, this might help.
+Or perhaps you've accidentally broken a production workflow and wished you had a quick way to restore yesterday's or last working version.
+These are the situations that led to the craetion of this tool.
+Now we can save snapshots before major changes, add meaningful version tags like "before-api-refactor," and when something inevitably breaks, have a clear trail back to what worked amd restore last working version.

-Features:
+### Features:

 - Download workflows by ID (`-i` flag) or from `.n3u.env`
 - Validates workflow exists before download
 - Auto-backup existing files to archives
 - Cloudflare Access authentication support

-### Next Steps:

-Check the TODOs at the end of the document.
+- Upload or restore Workflow

-### Http Headers
+### Http Headers:

-The script always sends:
+The script always sends mandatory Headers:

 - `X-N8N-API-KEY` (from `N8N_HQ_API_KEY`)
 - `Accept: application/json`

-**Custom headers** use the `N3U_HEADER_*` prefix in `.n3u.env`:
+**Custom headers**

+You can add any Custom Headers by using `N3U_HEADER_*` prefix in `.n3u.env` or parameter `-H "Authorization: Bearer ${MY_TOKEN}"` :

 ```bash
 # Cloudflare Access (if behind CF)